awsdocs/amazon-aurora-user-guide/doc_source/data-api.md

 + `UUID` – The corresponding `String` parameter value is sent as an object of `UUID` type to the database\.

 **Note**
- For Amazon Aurora PostgreSQL, the Data API always returns the Aurora PostgreSQL datatype `TIMESTAMPTZ` in UTC timezone\.
+ For Amazon Aurora PostgreSQL, the Data API always returns the Aurora PostgreSQL data type `TIMESTAMPTZ` in UTC time zone\.

 ### Calling the Data API with the AWS CLI<a name="data-api.calling.cli"></a>